kaymakf/mcp-gemini-image-generation/README.md

   <img width="1240" alt="image" src="https://github.com/user-attachments/assets/b41016fe-a0f8-4029-8f5d-82f25c606a65" />

   **Windows**:
-  Modify the `cursor.bat` file to set your API keys and project directory.
+  Modify the `cursor.bat` file to set your API key and project directory.
   * In cursor settings, go to the "MCP" tab, click on `Add new MCP server`,
   * Name the server whatever you want, and set the command to `cmd /c C:\absolute\path\to\cursor.bat`.
   * Wait for the server to start, and you can see the server and available tools.
   * Then when you use the agent, it would automatically detect whether use the tools.

 ## Acknowledgements

 - [Google Gemini](https://aistudio.google.com/): For the image generation capabilities
-- [Remove.bg](https://www.remove.bg/): For background removal services
-- [FreeImage.host](https://freeimage.host/): For image hosting services
 - [MCP](https://modelcontextprotocol.io/introduction): For the Model Context Protocol